merce-fra/PELCA/Example/Example.md

 This example is inspired by the case study presented in the thesis:
 [Consult the thesis](https://theses.hal.science/tel-04659788)

-The example is based on a two-Resource Unit (RU) system:
+The example is based on a two-Replacement Unit (RU) system:
 - An IGBT power module (750V; 820A)
 - A DC bus filtering capacitor